Rational choice theory (criminology)

-In criminology, rational choice theory adopts a utilitarian belief that humans are reasoning actors who weigh means and ends, costs and benefits, in order to make a rational choice.
+Rational choice modeling has a long history in criminology.
 This method was designed by Cornish and Clarke to assist in thinking about situational crime prevention.
+In this context, the belief that crime generally reflects rational decision-making by potential criminals is sometimes called the rational choice theory of crime.

 The rational choice theory has sprung from older and more experimental collections of hypotheses surrounding what has been essentially, the empirical findings from many scientific investigations into the workings of human nature.
 The conceiving and semblance of these social models which are hugely applicable to the methodology expressed through the function of microeconomics within society are also similarly placed to demonstrate that a sizable amount of data is collated using behavioural techniques which are tweaked and made adjustable in order to ensure compatibility with the spontaneous motivational drives displayed by the consumer.

 Elements

 The theory is related to earlier drift theory (David Matza, Delinquency and Drift, 1964) where people use the techniques of neutralization to drift in and out of delinquent behaviour, and systematic crime theory (an aspect of social disorganization theory developed by the Chicago School), where Edwin Sutherland proposed that the failure of families and extended kin groups expands the realm of relationships no longer controlled by the community, and undermines governmental controls.
 This leads to persistent "systematic" crime and delinquency.
 He also believed that such disorganization causes and reinforces the cultural traditions and cultural conflicts that support antisocial activity.
 The systematic quality of the behaviour was a reference to repetitive, patterned or organized offending as opposed to random events.
 He depicted the law-abiding culture as dominant and more extensive than alternative criminogenic cultural views and capable of overcoming systematic crime if organized for that purpose.
 In a similar vein, Cohen & Felson (1979) developed the routine activity theory which focuses on the characteristics of crime rather than the characteristics of the offender.
 This is one of the main theories of environmental criminology as an aspect of crime prevention theory.
 It states that for a crime to occur, three elements must be present, i.e. there must be: